 Charisma is your gusto, your ability to charm and make friends.
+It represents both how influential and how much presence you have as well as your physical appearance.
 Its sub-abilities are:

 Influence, which is your ability to directly meddle in others affairs, and persuade others to listen to you and the key fundamental ability that Sorcerers use to put force on the MEF.
 Influence is the key Spellcasting ability for Sorcerer and Wild Mages.